Kathmandu Pokhara Tour

 In Pokhara, accommodation near the lakeside is the best choice.
 This is the main tourist area in Pokhara.
 It is on the shores of Phewa Lake.
 There are many hotels, resorts, and guesthouses to choose from here.
 There are many restaurants, pubs, cafes, and shops.
 If you visit hilltop villages like Sarangkot or Ghandruk, there are a few guesthouses and homestays.

-Above the Himalaya trekking, we have the fantastic Kathmandu Pokhara tour package.
-We customize the package from low budget to luxurious as per our customer choices.
-We always provide our guests a comfortable, affordable, clean room with basic facilities.
+Above the Himalayan trekking, we have the fantastic Kathmandu Pokhara tour package.
+We customize the package from low budget to luxurious per our customers’ choices.
+We always provide our guests with a comfortable, affordable, clean room with basic facilities.

 The room you will stay in has a comfy bed, pillow, and blanket.
-Besides, most rooms have an attached bathroom and hot showers.
-They also have Wi-Fi access and a phone or device charging service.
+Most rooms also have an attached bathroom and hot showers.
+They have Wi-Fi access and a phone or device charging service.
 You also get a personal wardrobe to keep your belongings safe.

 Generally, booking your accommodation in advance is a good idea.
 It ensures availability, and you can compare prices and amenities.
 Before reservation, check for any safety measures or travel limits due to COVID-19 or other factors.